mothsART/desktopd/README.md

 ## Introduction

-A linux daemon who store .desktop meta-datas from $XDG_DATA_DIRS on database.
+A linux daemon who store .desktop meta-datas from $XDG_DATA_DIRS on a SQLite database.

 ## Goal